exmorse/Routex/README.md

 in which devices using different protocol can interoperate.
 The behaviour of the system is set via Android application or web site.

+## Main Features
+- Interoperability between devices using different technologies
+- Dynamic join and removal of end-devices
+- Simple end-devices, application logic in the router
+- Scheduling of operations on end-devices
+- Operation on a device can be triggered by conditions on values provided by different devices

 ## Supported Technologies
 * WiFi
 * Bluetooth